 Jurors in R. Kelly trial dismissed for the day after one is replaced; defense argument to resume Tuesday

+Meanwhile, the attorney for Kelly’s co-defendant, Derrel McDavid, told jurors in his closing argument that the prosecution was riddled with reasonable doubt and based on untrustworthy witnesses — and that McDavid had no way of knowing whether Kelly was really sexually abusing minors.

+“The man didn’t know,” Beau Brindley said.
+“They’ve got nothing! ...
+Their case can’t be trusted.”

-CHICAGO — One of the jurors in the federal criminal trial against R. Kelly and two former associates reported she was having a panic attack in the middle of closing arguments Monday and has been excused from the panel.
+During a recess after Brindley concluded his arguments Monday afternoon, one of the jurors reported she was having a panic attack and was excused from the panel.

 The juror, a white woman who works for a public library, told courtroom personnel during a break that she “doesn’t think she can go on one minute more” and that waiting overnight would not help, U.S. District Judge Harry Leinenweber said.
 After a brief discussion, the woman was replaced by an alternate juror, a white man who appeared to be in his 60s.

-The development came after about four hours of closing arguments in the case, first from prosecutors and then by the lawyer for Kelly’s former business manager, Derrel McDavid, and former employee Milton “June” Brown.
+“I’ve never driven anybody to a panic before,” Brindley quipped before the jury reentered the courtroom.
+“Not a juror, anyway.”

+The juror was the second to be excused from the trial due to a medical issue.
+The first was let go before the opening statements last month after reporting a sudden issue with her leg.
+The regular panel of 12 now stands at seven women and five men.

-The judge sent the jury home until 9 a.m.
-Tuesday, when Kelly’s attorney Jennifer Bonjean will deliver her closing argument, followed by prosecution rebuttal, jury instructions and then deliberations.
+After a straightforward closing argument from an attorney for Milton “June” Brown, Leinenweber sent the remaining jurors home until Tuesday morning.
+Kelly’s attorney Jennifer Bonjean is expected to deliver her closing argument, followed by prosecution rebuttal, jury instructions and then deliberations.

-Prosecutors began by reminding jurors of their strongest evidence against the singer: The multiple videos they viewed showing Kelly abusing his 14-year-old goddaughter, “Jane.”

-“Kelly and his team, they did their level best ... to cover up the fact that Robert Kelly, R. Kelly the R&B superstar, is actually a sexual predator.
-They did their best, but in the end, they failed,” Assistant U.S. Attorney Elizabeth Pozolo said.
-“We are here today because those tapes that they concealed for 20 years are no longer their secret.
-You have seen the tapes.
-You have seen what Kelly did to Jane.”

-Attorneys began their arguments after four weeks of evidence and testimony, and the presentations promise to be fiery as well as lengthy.
-Arguments from prosecutors as well as lawyers for Kelly and former associates McDavid and Milton “June” Brown are expected to last all day and could even spill into Tuesday, when jury deliberations are set to begin.
+The remaining arguments, like Monday’s, promise to be fiery as well as lengthy.

+Kelly, 55, faces an indictment charging him with 13 counts of producing and receiving child pornography, enticing minors to engage in criminal sexual activity, and conspiracy to obstruct justice.

+Monday’s arguments marked the third time in the past 14 years that Kelly has found himself in a criminal courtroom listening to prosecutors telling a jury he was a sexual predator.

-Kelly, McDavid and Brown allegedly worked together to cover up evidence of Kelly’s abuse of Jane, especially while Kelly was facing Cook County child pornography charges for one of the videos at issue in this trial.
-He was acquitted on those charges, in part because he pressured Jane and her family to lie, according to prosecutors.
+The first trial in Cook County ended in acquittal in 2008 in part because Kelly and his co-defendants pressured Jane and her family to lie, according to prosecutors.
+Last year, Kelly was convicted of racketeering conspiracy in U.S. District Court in New York and sentenced to 30 years in prison.

-Pozolo reminded jurors in explicit detail about what they saw on those videos back during the first week of trial.
+In her closing Monday, Pozolo reminded jurors in explicit detail about what they saw in 18 minutes of excerpts from three graphic videos during the first week of trial that allegedly showed Kelly sexually abusing Jane.

 “That child, who had no prior sexual experiences in her life, was forced to lay on that floor while that man sitting right over there urinated on her.
 That degrading act is forever captured on that video,” she said.
 “That abuse is forever memorialized.”